-The selection and recruitment of TAs, CAs and SNEs will follow the relevant rules and the latest version of the internal recruitment documents.
-The selection and recruitment procedures' consistency is ensured by the HR team through policies and guidelines.
+The selection and recruitment of TAs, CAs and SNEs follows the relevant staff implementing rules and the latest version of the internal recruitment documents.
+The consistency of the selection and recruitment procedures is ensured by the HR team through policies and guidelines.